box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata.md

 ## Metadata keys

-To decide which fields to show, the metadata Content Explorer uses metadata [field keys][field-key], not the [display names][display-name].
+To decide which fields to show, the Content Explorer uses metadata [field keys][field-key], not the [display names][display-name].
 You can see the display names in the Admin Console and user view, but you can obtain the field keys through the API.